Apply for a blue badge

 The blue badge scheme allows disabled people park close to their destination.
 The badges cost £10 and are issued to people, not vehicles, so you can use the badge in any vehicle you travel in.

 The badge is for drivers or passengers with severe walking difficulties; blind people, or people who have severe upper limb disabilities and regularly drive.

 Do I qualify for a blue badge?

 There are two types of qualifying criteria for a blue badge: automatic and discretionary.
-See the Citizens Advice Bureau - eligibility has more information on who is eligible for the badge.
+Citizens Advice Bureau - eligibility has more information on who is eligible for the badge.